gecko0307/dagon2/doc/textures.md

 - Animated images.
 Frame-by-frame animation is usually implemented by offsetting texture coordinates on a spritesheet which is independent of image format
 - Multi-layered images.
 XCF layers are merged into one image
 - In-memory indexed formats and other non-standard color systems.
-All images are converted to RGBA8, or use some other GPU-native pixel format
+All images are internally converted to RGBA8, or use some other GPU-native pixel format
 - Vector images.
 SVG images are rasterized
 - Embedded color profiles.
 All data is treated as either sRGB or linear, depending on usage context
 - EXIF metadata.